 During the operating hour, the IT-SCED and the RT-SCED market solutions software can dispatch additional resources flexibly.
-A flexible commitment is one in which the IT-SCED or RT-SCED redispatches tier 1 generating resources as tier 2 synchronized reserve to meet the synchronized and primary reserve requirements within the operational hour.
+A flexible commitment is one in which the IT-SCED or RT-SCED redispatches online tier 1 generating resources as tier 2 synchronized reserve to meet the synchronized and primary reserve requirements within the operational hour.
 Resources that are redispatched as tier 2 within the hour are required to maintain their available ramp and are paid the SRMCP plus any lost opportunity costs or energy use costs that exceed the SRMCP.

 PJM has a must offer tier 2 synchronized reserve requirement.
 All nonemergency generating resources are required to submit tier 2 synchronized reserve offers.
 All online, nonemergency generating resources are deemed available to provide both tier 1 and tier 2 synchronized reserve although certain unit types are exempt.
-If PJM issues a primary reserve warning, voltage reduction warning, or manual load dump warning, all offline emergency generation capacity resources available to provide energy must submit an offer for tier 2 synchronized reserve.24
+If PJM issues a primary reserve warning, voltage reduction warning, or manual load dump warning, all offline emergency generation capacity resources available to provide energy must submit an offer for tier 2 synchronized reserve.

-In 2017, the Mid Atlantic Dominion (MAD) Reserve Subzone averaged 6,561.8 MW of tier 2 synchronized reserve offers, and the RTO Reserve Zone averaged 24,231.3 MW of tier 2 synchronized reserve offers (Figure 10-10).
+In the first three months of 2018, the Mid Atlantic Dominion (MAD) Reserve Subzone averaged 6,655.4 MW of tier 2 synchronized reserve offers, and the RTO Reserve Zone averaged 25,603.2 MW of tier 2 synchronized reserve offers (Figure 10-10).

-The supply of tier 2 synchronized reserve in 2017 was sufficient to cover the ASO hourly requirement net of tier 1 in both the RTO Reserve Zone and the MAD Reserve Subzone.
-The supply of tier 2 synchronized reserve was short in two 5 minute intervals in the RTO Zone during a spinning event on September 21.
+The supply of tier 2 synchronized reserve in the first three months of 2018 was sufficient to cover the ASO hourly requirement net of tier 1 in both the RTO Reserve Zone and the MAD Reserve Subzone.